Another Visit From Palin

-This episode almost felt more like a special partially because of the structure but also because they never officially did the news.
-The lack of a true news segment made this episode feel kind of like a compilation of clips mixed in with Palin's own show.
+This episode almost felt more like a special, partially because of the structure, but also because they never officially did the news.
+The lack of an actual news segment made this episode feel like a compilation of clips mixed in with Palin's own show.

 Alright, that's all that I've got for now, so it's time to move on and share what I saw as I give you...